MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 ### Manual Configuration <!--4-->

-To manually configure the host, see the [Nano Server Container Deployment Guide](../deployment/deployment_windows10.md).
+To manually configure the host, see the [Windows 10 Container Deployment Guide](../deployment/deployment_windows10.md).

 ## Next Steps